CoffeaTeam/fsspec-xrootd/README.md

 ## Purpose

 To allow fsspec to use XRootD accessible storage systems.
 Install fsspec-xrootd alongside fsspec and have easy access to files stored on XRootD serevrs.
-Once installed, fsspec will be able to work with urls with the 'root' protcol.
+Once installed, fsspec will be able to work with urls with the 'root' protocol.

 ## Documentation